VladSunny/ZenoGameDevJam/Obsidian/ZenoGameDev.md

 ### Plot Summary

-Due to a mistake by scientists, an incurable virus has arisen, which is instantly transmitted through contact. Мы играем за военного, которому нужно зачистить город (will translated soon)
+Due to a mistake by scientists, an incurable virus has arisen, which is instantly transmitted through contact.
+We play as a military man who needs to clean up the city

 ### Characters

 - Main character
-- Продавец оружия
+- A gun seller

 ### Enemies
 - kinda like zombie